wazuh/wazuh-documentation/source/installation-guide/index.rst

 Type of installation
 ---------------------

-Once the desired configuration is selected the user can choose between two types of installations:
+Once the desired configuration is selected the user can choose between two types of installation:

 - Unattended installation: Done using an automated script.
 - Step-by-step installation: A manual way of doing the installation that includes a detailed explanation of every step of the installation process.